Clathrin-independent carrier

 Clathrin-independent carriers (CLICs) are prevalent tubulovesicular membranes responsible for non-clathrin mediated endocytic events.
 They appear to endocytose material into GPI-anchored protein-enriched early endosomal compartment (GEECs).
 Collectively, CLICs and GEECs comprise the Cdc42-mediated CLIC/GEEC endocytic pathway, which is regulated by GRAF1.

+Each of RhoA, Arf6, or Cdc42 has the capacity to modulate one of the three distinct clathrin-independent endocytic (CIE) pathways.
+Within the CIE pathway controlled by Cdc42, CLICs serve as the primary carriers facilitating uptake.
+The CLIC pathway encompasses scission of the plasma membrane (PM) independent of dynamin, dependence on Arf1 activity, enrichment in GPI-anchored proteins, increased susceptibility to cholesterol depletion, and substantial participation in the internalization of cholera toxin B subunit (CTxB) and fluid.
+CLICs merge with early endosomes after they undergo maturation into the GEEC along with the attachment of Rab5 and EEA-1.